fedora-infra/shumgrepper/shumgrepper/docs/home.rst

 Shumgrepper queries from summershum's database which collects the md5sum, sha1sum, sha256sum of every file present in every package in Fedora.
-Shumgrepper will allow you to query by shum values like sha1sum, sha256sum, md5sum and tar_sum, find the files bundled within a package, compare different packages and tar_files, search for a package and get the history of a package.
+Shumgrepper will allow you to query by shum values like sha1sum, sha256sum, md5sum and tar_sum, find the files bundled within a package, compare different packages and tarballs, search for a package and get the history of a package.

 User Interface